Local & Sustainable

 —We have minimal waste.
 Traditional flower shops offer specific arrangements (ie a dozen roses), and the unsold flowers get tossed.

 At Pine State Flowers, our arrangements change daily based on seasonal availability, which means we rarely have a flower go unused.
-In addition, our flowers come straight from the growers, which eliminates the need for packaging.
+In addition, most of our flowers come straight from the growers, which eliminates the need for packaging.

 —We don't use flower foam.